marrink-lab/vermouth-martinize/doc/source/file_formats.rst

       molecular graph, i.e., the 'non-PTM atoms'.`
 - ``[ interaction_name ]``
     - ``optional``
-    - A link may list any number of interactions to be added, if a modification applies.
+    - A modification may list any number of interactions to be added, if a modification applies.
 The syntax is the same as for the link sub directive.